 MOR: Yeah, it’s the old Black Panther saying: “Mean what you say and say what you mean.”
 Don’t bullshit us, and also learn to say that you don’t know something, that an issue is complex, that you haven’t thought about it, or that you will try to talk to people who can teach you.
 Learn to admit that you really made a mistake and ask people for forgiveness because you are willing to change, learn, and become a better human being.
 Know that if you become a better human being, you can become a better leader, one who is in power to serve the common good, to help us become the best human beings we possibly can.
 That level of vulnerability and honesty goes a long way in trusting somebody, especially the leaders.
 But also ourselves and each other.

-RH: On the note of accountability, I can comment on how transformative or restorative justice — especially in cases of gender-based harm — informs your work and the ability to build community and hold each other accountable instead of relying on institutions?
+RH: On the note of accountability, can you comment on how transformative or restorative justice — especially in cases of gender-based harm — informs your work and the ability to build community and hold each other accountable instead of relying on institutions?

 MOR: Well, it’s funny you’re mentioning this question, because I just gave a talk recently about this very topic, and I had the good fortune of meeting up with an old student of mine from almost 25 years ago, Anthony Ceja.
 He’s working in San Diego with folks who serve the city’s youth.
 He talked to me about teaching these folks to learn and use restorative justice as a central methodology in their work.
 He introduced me to this concept called “In Lak’ech,” which is a Mayan concept that says, “I am you and you are me.”
 What that means is that we’re not separable.
 When I do something to you, I’m affecting you, and it’s also affecting me.
 So, the restoration isn’t just material — however you think about the material — but also about restoring not just the other person’s dignity, but my dignity in the process.
 Not just forgiving the other person but asking for others for their forgiveness as well.
 And I took this concept to mean that when there’s a transgression, the dignity of both parties or of all the parties were really undermined in different ways.
 Coming back into right relations is the restoration of dignity, and to do that, you have really to be able to see the other person, see who they are, and see who they can become.
 It’s not easy.
 In the context of violence against women, sexual violence, clearly the question of power has to be addressed because violence is ultimately an expression of power to dominate and humiliate.
 Assuming that we’re human, if one human being can commit an atrocity — whether it is rape or mass murder or being a leader of some structural power decision that wipes out a group of people — we all have the potential to do that given the right set of circumstances.
 If we see that, then it seems to me that we would have to be much more compassionate.
 It doesn’t mean that we let people off the hook, that’s not what I’m saying.
 There are certain accountabilities for sure, there’s restitution, and all of that — in whatever ways necessary.
 But, there’s another kind of restitution that is about restoring the humanity and the dignity that was destroyed in that act of violence and that were destroyed living in an oppressive society and socialized to internalize beliefs that say relationships of domination and subordination are the standard.